Flat-Plate Solar Array (FSA) Project Engineering

 shortfalls and, thus, areas requiring additional research and development.

-Large-Scale Procurements, Engineering, Engineering Sciences, Operations,
+and Test, Large-Scale Procurements, Engineering, Engineering Sciences,

-Reliability and Engineering Sciences.
+the Project, Reliability and Engineering Sciences.